emoji-short/xn--d18h.ml/README.md

 ### ShareX

 You can use 🗜.ml as your default URL shortener in [ShareX](https://getsharex.com/).
-If you host your custom instance of 🗜.ml, refer to [ShareX wiki](https://github.com/thedevs-network/kutt/wiki/ShareX) on how to setup.
+If you host your custom instance of 🗜.ml.

 ## 3rd Party packages
 | Language   | Link                                                       | Description                                         |